| Q. How much do your homes cost

 amount of dirt work necessary prior to pouring the foundation

+will impact the cost.
 For these reasons alone, a builder with integrity

 will not be able to tell you over the phone how much a home will